caltechlibrary/eprints-vagrant/Final-Install-Steps.md

 /etc/hosts on both your dev box and vagrant VM so the rest of EPrints' install process will work easily.

+Make a note of the usernames/password setup during the installation process for your MySQL and EPrints installation.

+In a development environment isolated from the rest of the internet you can also leverage setting up sudousers and a local .my.cnf for moving around the system without getting prompted for passwords at every turn.

 ### Additional Options for your vagrant Host machine

 In the _epadmin create_ process you'll create the MariaDB database setup but